emqx/emqx-docs/en_US/gateway/stomp.md

-# STOPM Gateway
+# STOMP Gateway

 ## Introduction

 <!--**Add an introductory section**: Begin the page briefly introducing the relevant protocol and the Gateway.
 This will provide context for users who are new to the concept.-->

-EMQX STOPM Gateway is a messaging protocol translator that bridges the gap between [STOPM](https://stomp.github.io/stomp-specification-1.2.html) and MQTT protocols, allowing clients using these protocols to communicate with each other.
+EMQX STOMP Gateway is a messaging protocol translator that bridges the gap between [STOMP](https://stomp.github.io/stomp-specification-1.2.html) and MQTT protocols, allowing clients using these protocols to communicate with each other.

-This STOPM Gateway provides a lightweight and simple messaging solution for clients and servers, enabling message exchange in a variety of messaging environments.
-With its support for TCP and SSL type listeners, the STOPM gateway is a flexible and versatile tool for building messaging systems.
+This STOMP Gateway provides a lightweight and simple messaging solution for clients and servers, enabling message exchange in a variety of messaging environments.
+With its support for TCP and SSL type listeners, the STOMP gateway is a flexible and versatile tool for building messaging systems.

 ::: tip

-The STOPM gateway is based on [Stomp v1.2](https://stomp.github.io/stomp-specification-1.2.html) and is compatible with STOPM v1.0 and v1.1 specifications.
+The STOMP gateway is based on [Stomp v1.2](https://stomp.github.io/stomp-specification-1.2.html) and is compatible with STOMP v1.0 and v1.1 specifications.

 :::

-## Enable the STOPM Gateway
+## Enable the STOMP Gateway

-In EMQX 5.0, STOPM gateways can be configured and enabled through the Dashboard, HTTP API, and configuration file `emqx.conf`.
+In EMQX 5.0, STOMP gateways can be configured and enabled through the Dashboard, HTTP API, and configuration file `emqx.conf`.
 This section takes the configuration via Dashboard as an example to illustrate the operating steps.

 On EMQX Dashboard, click **Extensions** -> **Gateways** on the left navigation menu.
 On the **Gateway** page, all supported gateways are listed.
-Locate **STOPM** and click **Setup** in the **Actions** column.
-Then, you will be directed to the **Initialize STOPM** page.
+Locate **STOMP** and click **Setup** in the **Actions** column.
+Then, you will be directed to the **Initialize STOMP** page.

 ::: tip